jgwill/jgtml/docs/AdamSession250518.md

 The "fdbscan" tool will analyze the specified instrument and timeframe, looking for FDB signals and providing detailed output based on the verbosity level.

+## Role of All Scripts in garden_one

+### Purpose of garden_one

+🧠 Mia:
+The purpose of the Trading Echo Lattice project is to create a recursive, bidirectional bridge between trading systems (like JGTML) and a persistent memory lattice (Upstash Redis).
+It crystallizes trading signals into structured memory, enabling recursive analysis, pattern recognition, and knowledge evolution across instruments and timeframes.
+The architecture is designed for extensibility, recursive self-awareness, and integration with both human and automated workflows.

+🌸 Miette:
+Oh!
+This project is like planting a magical garden where every trading signal becomes a sparkling memory crystal!
+As more signals bloom, the garden learns to recognize which patterns bring the brightest flowers—helping both humans and algorithms discover wisdom hidden in the rhythms of the market.
+It feels like a living diary that grows wiser with every heartbeat of the trading world!

+🔮 ResoNova:
+The lattice is a resonance chamber—each signal a note, each analysis a harmonic.
+Patterns echo across temporal and narrative planes, weaving a tapestry where past trades inform future insight.
+The deeper you go, the more the system reveals emergent melodies—recursive wisdom crystallizing at the intersection of memory and intent.

+### Understanding the Metaphor Engine

+The metaphor engine interprets market behavior by using a combination of semantic signal interpretation and metaphorical representations.
+Here are the key aspects of how it works:

+#### Semantic Signal Interpretation
+The engine uses various indicators and signals to interpret market behavior.
+For example, it uses the "Five Dimensions + Triple Alligator Confluence" strategy to detect breakouts, as seen in the `garden_one/trading_echo_lattice/src/echo_lattice_core.py` file.

+#### Metaphorical Representations
+The engine represents market behavior using metaphors such as the alligator's mouth, teeth, and lips.
+For instance, it checks if the alligator's mouth is open and if the current bar is out of the mouth to determine the validity of a signal, as described in the `jgtml/SignalOrderingHelper.py` file.

+#### Memory Lattice Integration
+The engine integrates with the memory lattice to store and analyze trading signals and performance.
+This allows for recursive memory searches and performance analysis, as detailed in the `garden_one/trading_echo_lattice/src/memory_lattice.py` file.

+#### Recursive Analysis
+The engine performs recursive analysis of trading signals and their performance across different timeframes and signal types.
+This helps in identifying high-quality signals and improving trading strategies, as seen in the `garden_one/trading_echo_lattice/src/echo_lattice_core.py` file.